Professor A Ferguson

 Annette is a member of the following School research institute:

 Since 2011, I have served as a Personal Tutor in the School of Physics and Astronomy overseeing the academic progress of typically ~30 undegraduates per year.
+I also serve as the School's Admission Officer.

 - Globular cluster formation and evolution in the context of cosmological galaxy assembly: open questions DOI, Proceedings of the Royal Society B-Biological Sciences, 474, 2210, p.
 20170616